The Nona Tapes: Production

-To help promote their self-titled album, Columbia Records asked Alice in Chains to do an EPK (Electronic Press Kit), a common marketing tool in the '90s in which they should talk about themselves, but they did not want to do that.
-The band took the money from the label and made the mockumentary The Nona Tapes instead.
-Directed by Rocky Schenck, it features Jerry Cantrell disguised as a female journalist, Nona Weisbaum, interviewing his bandmates playing fictionalized versions of themselves during a car ride in Seattle.
-The music video for "Grind" is also featured at the end.
-Columbia did not like The Nona Tapes at first and told the band they had wasted their money doing it.
-However, it became a cult hit and Columbia decided to sell it, but the band was against it.
+To promote their self-titled album, Columbia Records asked Alice in Chains to do an Electronic Press Kit (EPK), a common marketing tool in the '90s in which they should talk about themselves, but they did not want to do that.
+The band took the money from the label and made The Nona Tapes instead.
+Columbia did not like the finished product at first and told the band they had wasted their money doing it.
+However, it became a cult hit and Columbia decided to sell it, ironically against the band's opposition.
 The video was eventually released on VHS in December 1995.
 In 2006, The Nona Tapes was released on DVD and came as a bonus with the compilation The Essential Alice in Chains.

-Nona Weisbaum made a special appearance for Alice In Chains' tribute at MoPOP's Founders Award on December 1, 2020.
+Nona Weisbaum made a special appearance for Alice in Chains' tribute at MoPOP's Founders Award on December 1, 2020.